chhaymatt/resourcing-api/README.md

 ## Room for Improvement

+-   [x] Moved HTTP status from the @Service to the @Controller
+-   [x] A temp cannot assign themselves, e.g. Ashley -> Ashley
+-   [ ] A temp cannot assign themselves through a different temp, e.g. Ashley -> Matt -> Ashley
 -   [ ] Create Factory Seeder for jobs and temps
 -   [ ] Create E2E tests
 -   [ ] Create Github Action to run tests on every commit